Effect:

 The flowers taste sweet and are a healthy sugar substitute in drinks.
 Too much of it tastes a bit medicinal, you have to find the right dose.

-In the kitchen, the buds and flowers are used to refine fruit compotes, jams, vinegar, wine and beer.
+In the kitchen, the buds and flowers are used to refine fruit compote, jams, vinegar, wine and beer.
+The flowers and fruits are used to flavor desserts, drinks, liqueurs and spirits.
+It is also great for syrup and flowers hung overnight in unwhipped cream give it a special aroma.
+However, this aroma is very intense and should only be used sparingly.
+Young leaves and shoots, raw or cooked, enrich salads and vegetable dishes as a seasoning.
 The leaves can also be used as a spice for stews.
-The whole plant is often dried and used as potpourri.
+The roots can be added to soups or prepared as a cooked vegetable.
+The whole plant is often dried and used as a potpourri.

 Meadowsweet contains heparin, an anticoagulant.
 The highest content is contained in the seeds, but the flowers can also be used.